 - Using particular medicines with a laxative effect.
 Bran, fiber preparations and lactulose can cause a lot of gas.

-- Another symptom or condition, such as constipation or irritable bowel syndrome (IBS).
+- Another condition, such as constipation or irritable bowel syndrome (IBS).

 The main symptom of flatulence is the excessive release of winds.
 The winds are difficult to control.
 Flatulence is accompanied by bloating, intestinal problems and abdominal pain.
 There is often also rumbling in the abdomen.